 The Best Canoe Camping Spots

 While canoe camping is a great option for any slow-water river or lake, there are few places across the country which boast ideal conditions for canoe camping.

-The Boundary Waters Canoe Area Wilderness—Michigan
+The Boundary Waters Canoe Area Wilderness—Minnesota

 The Boundary Waters of Minnesota has to top this list.
 It is the quintessential destination for canoeing and sea-kayaking.
 While you may not want to venture away from the visible shoreline in a canoe, as they are more difficult to navigate via dead-reckoning, there are thousands of miles of beautiful coves and cliffs to explore.
 Check out this insider’s ‘How to’ Guide for first-time Boundary Waters paddlers.

 At the other end of the country, the Everglades offer a canoeing experience full of the beautiful details of the swamp.
 There are many routes to take, both through the National Park itself and the rivers nearby.
 As with any unique ecosystem and climate, camping in the Everglades requires special preparation and research.
 Paddling through the stillness of the rich air, and finding the hidden orchids and rare bird species make this a special destination.